Somewhat-Coder/to-do-app/README.md

 ## How to Run

 1. **Start the app using the command**:
-   - The app will automatically and open in your browser
+   - The app will automatically open in your browser
    ```bash
    npm install && npm run dev
    ```